JoyeZLearning/MaDiNet/README.md

 ## MaDiNet

-👑**We believe MaDiNet is an interesting work and hope it can  provide a little bit of inspiration for more and more friends to explore this field.**
+👑**We're quite intrigued by MaDiNet and hope it can serve as a delightful spark of inspiration for more friends to delve into this fascinating field.**